oracle-livelabs/apex/workflows/4-add-human-tasks.md

   You will find that the Task Details Page Number is replaced by the Task Details Page URL containing the link to the generated Details Page.

 4. In the Task Definitions Page, Click **Invoice Request** and then configure the Action Source by selecting **SQL Query** and providing the following SQL statement.
-This step ties our task to the system of records, in this case, the doctor records.
+This step ties our task to the system of records, in this case, the doctor's records.

     ```
     <copy>